-Patte Koval, Management Support Specialist
+Patte Koval, Consultant

 One of Patte’s favorite long-term projects has been working with Richmond Promise Neighborhood (RPN) since its inception in 2010 in various leadership capacities and grass-roots efforts.
 She is a member of the Advisory Board and worked with RPN on its merger with Peter Paul Development Center in 2014.
 Since the merger, Patte has been active on the Peter Paul Board of Directors as well.
 Patte started on the board of Family Lifeline in 2002 and has held many leadership, organizational, and planning positions, including chairing their strategic planning process twice.
 She was also instrumental in working with Family Lifeline in its merger with CHIP in 2011.
 Patte is also on the Board of Voices for Virginia’s Children, a state-wide advocacy organization whose mission is to champion public policies that improve the lives of Virginia’s children.
 She currently serves on the Legislative Committee and the Board Culture Committee.
 In 2018, Patte was the recipient of the YWCA’s Outstanding Women’s Award for Volunteerism.